ShawInnes/learn-asb-topics/README.md

 ## Service Bus - Topics

 TL;DR:
 Queues and Topics are similar when a sender sends messages, but messages are processed differently by a receiver.

-A queue can have only one consumer, whereas a topic can have multiple subscribers.
+A queue can have only one consumer.

 ![Azure Service Bus Queue](docs/images/queue.png)

+A topic can have multiple subscribers.

 ![Azure Service Bus Topic](docs/images/topic.png)